ibm-cloud-docs/databases-for-mongodb/getting-started.md

 {: #provision_instance_tf}
 {: terraform}

 You will need an API key to perform actions via Terraform.
-Follow [these steps](/docs/account?topic=account-userapikey&interface=ui#create_user_key) to create an IBM Cloud API key that enables Terraform to provision infrastructure into your account.
+Follow [these steps](/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external} to create an IBM Cloud API key that enables Terraform to provision infrastructure into your account.
 You can create up to 20 API keys.

 For security reasons, the API key is only available to be copied or downloaded at the time of creation.
 If the API key is lost, you must create a new API key.
  {: note}

-Once you have an API Key, follow [these steps](docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=terraform) to provision a {{site.data.keyword.databases-for-mongodb}} instance using Terraform.
+Once you have an API Key, follow [these steps](docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=terraform){: external} to provision a {{site.data.keyword.databases-for-mongodb}} instance using Terraform.

 ## Step 3: Set the Admin password
 {: #admin_pw}